Device Test Tools

 Most device-test failures resolve with one of the steps below.
 Work through them top-to-bottom.

-• Secure origin.
+getUserMediaandPermissionsAPIs.
+Click the camera/microphone icon in the address bar and re-grant access; on Chrome, Site settings → Camera / Microphone must be set to Allow forfreetoolonline.com. - Secure origin.
 Modern browsers only expose camera, mic, and sensor APIs over HTTPS.
-If you opened the page over plain HTTP, reload with https://.
+If you opened the page over plain HTTP, reload with

 Scope disclosure.
 A browser-based test reflects what the browser can see through Web APIs.
 If every browser on the machine reports a failure, the fault is usually the hardware, driver, or OS permission layer - follow up with your OS's own diagnostic tool.

-Device tests pair naturally with media-production workflows.
-If you are checking hardware before recording, you may also need to convert a video file, extract GIF frames, or prepare HEIC photos from your phone - all live in the image converter hub and video tools hub.
-If you are running a remote-work setup and need to share large files after a meeting, the zip tools hub compresses folders into a single archive.
-Developers troubleshooting browser APIs on a new machine can cross-reference the developer tools hub for JSON parsing, CSS/JS minification, and MD5 conversion.
+The four device tests on this hub sit upstream of any recording or video-call workflow, so they pair naturally with the media-production tools elsewhere on the site.
+If your camera and mic check out and you are about to capture clips, you may also need to convert a video file between codecs the editor expects, extract GIF frames for thumbnail-quality stills, or prepare HEIC photos from your phone for tools that do not yet accept the iPhone-default format - all live in the image converter hub and video tools hub.
+If your remote-work setup needs to share the captured material after the call, the zip tools hub bundles folders into a single archive in the browser.
+Developers troubleshooting the underlying browser APIs on a new machine can cross-reference the developer tools hub for JSON parsing, CSS/JS minification, and MD5 conversion against the responses returned by their own service.

 Want a broader check?
 The site map covers every device test plus related guides, including the remote-work checklist.